Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Refraction-in-HDRP.md

 The refraction model allows the refraction algorithm to calculate light deviation and the distance that light travels within the Material.
 HDRP then uses [Proxy Raycasting](Reflection-Proxy-Volume.html) to compute a raycast and find the hit point of the deviated light ray.

+## Using Refraction

+To set up refraction on your Material, you need to do the following:

+1. Click on your Material to open it in the Inspector.
+2. Click the **Surface Type** drop-down and select **Transparent**.
+This exposes the **Transparency Inputs** section in the Inspector.
+3. Click the **Refraction Model** drop-down to select the [Refraction Model](#RefractionModel) for the Material.

 ## Refraction calculation

 HDRP uses these techniques to calculate light refraction: